 When you let your dog in an uneven place and they run in it, that can severely affect their spinal health.

-Strong Recall: Dachshund have strong prey and drive, they are bred to hunt, so they often chase small animals or follow interesting scents.
-When they have to let off lead you need to make your dachshund that immediately comes when called.
-You can train your dachshund for strong recall by commanding them with the same words with consistency.
+Strong Recall: Dachshunds have strong prey and drive; they are bred to hunt, so they often chase small animals or follow interesting scents.
+When they have to let off lead, you need to make your dachshund immediately come when called.
+You can train your dachshund for strong recall by commanding them with the same words, such as come and stop with consistency.

-Another disadvantage of letting your dog socialise with various people and animals is that they can become aggressive toward other dogs, which can
+Another disadvantage of dogs lacking socialization with various people and animals is that they can become aggressive toward other dogs.

 Consistent Supervision

-Dachshunds are energetic and playful by nature, if we let them without supervision there are chances they might run away, get into an accident or have back injury.
-Therefore it’s important to not only provide them a safe environment but also to supervise them when we let them off lead.
+Dachshunds are energetic and playful by nature.
+If we let them go without supervision, there are chances they might run away, get into an accident, or have a back injury.
+Therefore, it’s important to not only provide them a safe environment but also to supervise them when we let them off lead.

 Conclusion

-I think you received the answer to the question ‘can you let a dachshund off the lead?’
+I think you received the answer to the question ‘Can you let a dachshund off the lead?’
 The answer to the question is yes, we can let our dachshund off the lead.
-They are small in size but energetic and curious by nature which can lead to accidents or getting lost far from home.
-To avoid such situation,s it’s best to let them in a safe environment with consistent supervision.
+They are small in size but energetic and curious by nature, which can lead to accidents or getting lost far from home.
+To avoid such a situation, it’s best to keep them in a safe environment with consistent supervision.